958082479hz/hzstudy/README.md

 # hzstudy
-it is the secord time to push my word to github if success very good
+the three times to push
+: